B3N50N/TG-auto-collect/README.md

 # telegram-auto-collect

-A Telegram Daemon (not a bot) for forward ,collect, record automation this is based on [telegram-download-daemon project of alfem](https://github.com/alfem/telegram-download-daemon/issues/48).
+A Telegram Daemon (not a bot) for forward ,collect, record automation

+This daemon is based on [telegram-download-daemon project of alfem](https://github.com/alfem/telegram-download-daemon/issues/48).

 This tool can help you: